 Am I required to join the army if I join Army ROTC?

-The short answer is no, but contracted Cadets are required to fulfil their contractual agreement.
+The short answer is no, but contracted Cadets are required to fulfill their contractual agreement.
 See the scholarship page for more information.

 What is the leadership lab?

 The leadership lab serves two very important purposes: it gives the MS III’s a chance to practice leading small units in preparation for Advanced Camp; and it gives the MS I & II’s the opportunity to learn important skills.
 During most leadership labs the MS III class will lead the underclassmen in battle drills under the supervision of the MS IV class.

 Yes.
 The ROTC department charges a small class fee for MS 150/250/151/251/130/230/131/231.
 Contact the Program Coordinator for current class fees.
 Those participating in all three classes receive equipment and uniforms.

 May I take the classes without joining the Army ROTC?

 Yes.
 We have many civilian students who join us at Physical Training in the mornings and who take the freshman level leadership classes (MS101 / MS102).
 If you are going to take the Leadership Lab, however, you will be enrolled in the program and required to wear the uniform to MS class and PT.

 Is there an age limit?

 Yes.
 Cadets must receive their commission before their 34th birthday, but there are waivers available.